axelfahy/bff/README.md

 make all
 ```

+To test plots, images with baseline should be placed in `tests/baseline` and can be generated using `make build-baseline`.

+As of *v0.2*, plots are not yet tested in the travis build.

 ## Release History

 * 0.2.0
     * ADD: Separation of plots in submodule ``plot``.
 This breaks the previous API.
+    * ADD: Tests for the plot module using ``pytest-mlp``.
     * FIX: Correction of resampling in the ``plot_series`` function.
 * 0.1.9
     * ADD: Option ``loc`` in ``plot_series`` function.